A Policy Gradient Primal-Dual Algorithm for Constrained MDPs with Uniform PAC Guarantees

 \section{The UOpt-RPGPD Algorithm}

-\looseness=-1 To overcome the Uniform-PAC challenges as described in \cref{subsec:classical-primal-dual}, our \proposal relies on the combination of three key techniques: $(\mathrm{i})$ the Lagrange function regularized by policy entropy and Lagrange multipliers, $(\mathrm{ii})$ Uniform-PAC exploration bonus, and $(\mathrm{iii})$ careful adjustment of the regularization coefficient and learning rate.
+\looseness=-1 This section provides our \textbf{U}niform-PAC \textbf{Opt}imistic \textbf{R}egularized \textbf{P}olicy \textbf{G}radient \textbf{P}rimal-\textbf{D}ual (\proposal) algorithm.
+Our \proposal relies on the combination of three key techniques: $(\mathrm{i})$ the Lagrange function regularized by policy entropy and Lagrange multipliers, $(\mathrm{ii})$ Uniform-PAC exploration bonus, and $(\mathrm{iii})$ careful adjustment of the regularization coefficient and learning rate.
 We present the pseudo-code of our algorithm in \cref{algo:primal-dual}.
 It is important to remark that existing online CMDP algorithms are designed only for a fixed iteration length $K \in [N]$ \citep{efroni2020exploration,liu2021learning,bura2022dope,hasanzadezonuzy2021learning,zheng2020constrained,wei2021provably,wei2022provably,ding2021provably,amani2021safe,gosh2023achiving}.
 In contrast, our algorithm works with an infinite episode length.

-\looseness=-1 \paragraph{Regularized Lagrange function.} Rather than using the naive Lagrange function in \cref{eq:classical-lagrange}, \proposal is designed to solve the following regularized Lagrange function in \cref{eq:regularized-Lagrange} while exploring the environment.
+\looseness=-1 \paragraph{Regularized Lagrange function.} \proposal is designed to solve the following regularized Lagrange function in \cref{eq:regularized-Lagrange} while exploring the environment.
 For a policy $\pi \in \Pi$, Lagrange multipliers $\lambda \in \R_+^N$, and an entropy coefficient $\tau \geq 0$, we define the regularized Lagrange function as